SignalK/specification/gitbook-docs/data_model_metadata.md

 If zones overlap each other the state/zone with the highest severity will take precedence.
 This is true for both alerts and gauge/display rendering.
 Any part of the range which is not explicitly within a zone is considered to be `normal` (the default).
-As such zones with a state of `normal` have no effect and their remove would result in no changes to either displays or alerts.
+As such, zones with a state of `normal` have no effect and their removal would result in no changes to either displays or alerts.

-The can be multiple zones with the same `state`, for example if a different message is required, or if they are on different parts of the scale.
+There can be multiple zones with the same `state`, for example if a different message is required, or if they are on different parts of the scale.

 Signal K servers will use the `zone` information to monitor any data which has a `meta` object and raise a generic alarm event.
 See the section on [Alarm Handling](notifications.md) for more.